nmayorov/nmayorov.github.io/content/posts/verify_smoother/index.md

 2. Run the estimation algorithm and compute its estimation errors as $\Delta x_k = \hat{x}_k - x_k$,
    where $\hat{x}_k$ and $x_k$ are the estimated and true state respectively at epoch $k$
 3. Repeat steps 1 and 2 many times and compute sample mean and covariance of the errors $\Delta x_k$ for each epoch $k$
-4. The sample mean must be close to zero and the sample covariance must match the covariance estimated by the algorithm.
+4. The sample mean must be close to zero and the sample covariance must match the covariance estimated by the algorithm

 Alternatively sample root mean squared errors (as $\operatorname{E} \Delta x_k (\Delta x_k)^T$) can be compared to the estimated covariances.
 This will check mean and covariance correctness simultaneously.